+In the Scabrosoid clade, most putative species, resolved as monophyletic groups on long, well-supported branches, seem to perfectly fit the concept of "distinct evolutionary lineages" (sensu De Queiroz 1998).

-In the Scabrosoid clade, "distinct evolutionary lineages" ().
-3 lineages corresponding to P. neopolydactyla 6 and P. neopolydactyla 7 supported together, and P. melanorrhiza;
+The first split in the clade divides a group of 3 distinct lineages corresponding to P. neopolydactyla 6 and P. neopolydactyla 7 supported together, and P. melanorrhiza; from the rest of the group, referred to as the the scabrosa group.

-In the scabrosa group, P. scabrosa 3 is the most basal lineage, and possibly composed of 2 distinct lineages (P. scabrosa 3a :P865-N1236 P. scabrosa 3b: P1538) P. neopolydactyla 5 is basal to P. scabrosa 4, P. scabrosa 1, P. neopolydactyla 4 and P. scabrosa 2, the two latter being grouped together with support.
+In the scabrosa group, P. scabrosa 3 is the most basal lineage, and possibly composed of 2 distinct lineages (P. scabrosa 3a :P865-N1236 and P. scabrosa 3b: P1538).
+P. neopolydactyla 5 is basal to remaining species: P. scabrosa 4, P. scabrosa 1, P. neopolydactyla 4 and P. scabrosa 2, the two latter being grouped together with support.
 The only branch without support is the one holding P. scabrosa 1 with P. neopolydactyla 4 + P. scabrosa 2.
-In single gene phylogenies several loci place P. scabrosa 1 as sister to P. scabrosa 4, whereas others place itin the concatenated analysis.
+In single gene phylogenies several loci place P. scabrosa 1 as sister to P. scabrosa 4, whereas others place it in the same position as in the concatenated analysis.

 In the Polydactyloid clade, P. polydactylon from North America and Europe are in two well-supported distinct groups, possibly representing distinct evolutionary lineages.
 They appear as sister to P. sp.
 10. P. nana 1 and P. nana 2, grouped together, are sister to the P. sp.
 8 complex.
 P. sp.
 11 and P. sp.
-9 are basal. he tree of the sectionP. sp.
-9 basal olydactyloid clade, but without support (pp=0.86)
+9 are basal.
+In the tree of the section, P. sp.
+9 is the most basal species of the Polydactyloid clade, but without support (pp=0.86)

 In the Dolichorhizoid clade, the scabrosella group is basal (pp=1) to the rest of the clade.
-Then the occidentalis group (pp=1) the neopolydactyla/dolichorhiza/hymenina group.
-In the scabrosella group, P. sp 7a and P. sp7b are (pp=1)P. scabrosella (there were conflicts ).
+Then the next split divides the occidentalis group (pp=1) from the neopolydactyla/dolichorhiza/hymenina group.
+In the scabrosella group, P. sp 7a and P. sp7b are more closely related (pp=1) than they are to P. scabrosella (there were conflicts about this relationships in the single gene topologies).
 In the occidentalis group, P. occidentalis and P. sp.
-6 are P. sp.
+6 are more closely related than they are to P. sp.
 12 .

-In the neopolydactyla/dolichorhiza/group, the hymenina and South American groups are resolved together (pp=1), the neopolydactyla group is basal.
-In the neopolydactyla group, P. neopolydactyla 1 s.l. is basal (pp=1), P neopolydactyla 1b is to the rest of P. neopolydactyla 1 s. l. (pp=1).
+In the neopolydactyla/dolichorhiza/hymenina group, the hymenina and South American groups are resolved together (pp=1), the neopolydactyla group is basal.
+In the neopolydactyla group, P. neopolydactyla 1 s.l. is basal (pp=1), P neopolydactyla 1b is sister to the rest of P. neopolydactyla 1 s. l. (pp=1).
 P. neopolydactyla 2b, P. neopolydactyla 3 and P. pacifica group together (pp=0.997), P. neopolydactyla 2a and P. neopolydactyla 2c also group together (pp=0.994).
 In the hymenina group, P. sp.
 3, P. sp.
 4, P. sp.
-5 and P. hawaiensis group together with pp=0.94, sto P. hymenina.
+5 and P. hawaiensis group together with pp=0.94, this group is sister to P. hymenina.
 P. dissecta is nested inside P. hymenina with no structure to suggest that it might represent a distinct species, as already shown in Magain et al. (2015).

 In the South American group, P. dolichorhiza is basal, sister to P1202 and P1596 ("P. dolichorhiza b").
-The rest of the group is supported as monophyletic at pp=0.94, and for a three-branches polytomy: P. truculenta (including P. chilensis, confirming the findings from Magain et al. 2015) on one branch, P. dolichorhiza 2 and P. sp.
-1 supported together on the second branch, and the third branch P. pulverulenta 1, P. pulverulenta 2, P. pulverulenta 3 (the three resolved together at pp=1); P. sp.
+The rest of the group is supported as monophyletic at pp=0.94, and forms a three-branches polytomy: P. truculenta (including P. chilensis, confirming the findings from Magain et al. 2015) on one branch, P. dolichorhiza 2 and P. sp.
+1 supported together on the second branch, and the third branch composed of P. pulverulenta 1, P. pulverulenta 2, P. pulverulenta 3 (the three resolved together at pp=1); P. sp.
 2a (grouped with them at pp=0.95); and P. sp.
 2b resolved with them at pp=0.62.